nicholashibberd/bouncing-vim/README.md

   of TextMates Snippets for the Vim Text Editor.
 Requires Vim compiled with Python support.
 * [Coffeescript] (https://github.com/kchmck/vim-coffee-script) - Adds
-  CoffeeScript support to vim.
+  CoffeeScript support to Vim.
 It covers syntax, indenting, compiling, and more.
 * [fugitive.vim] (https://github.com/tpope/vim-fugitive) - A Git wrapper so
   awesome, it should be illegal.
 * [HiLinkTrace] (https://github.com/gerw/vim-HiLinkTrace) - Get the color of the